linuxaustralia/constitution_and_policies/constitution.md

 _MemApp-2_: The committee may determine that an application may be made or lodged by email or other electronic means.

-_MemApp-3_: The secretary must refer an application to the committee as soon as practicable after receiving the application.
+_MemApp-3_: Applications must be referred to the committee as soon as practicable after receiving the application.

-_MemApp-4_: The committee must approve or reject the application.
+_MemApp-4_: The committee must approve or reject applications received.

 _MemApp-5_: As soon as practicable after the committee has decided the application, the secretary must: